drewgolden/balena-ads-b/README.md

  10. Head over to your OpenSky Network *[Dashboard](https://opensky-network.org/my-opensky)* and verify that your receiver shows up and feeds data.

 ## Part 7 – Configure RadarBox
-*RadarBox only works on Raspberry Pis currently, and has thus been disabled by default.
-To enable it, clone this repo and uncomment the RadarBox configuration in `docker-compose.yml` before deploying to balena.*

 ### Alternative A: Port an existing RadarBox receiver
 If you have previously set up a RadarBox receiver and want to port it to Balena, you only have to do the following steps: